Frequently Asked Questions

 Will my application still be reviewed and processed during the current coronavirus crisis?
 I have read that all universities in Bremen are closed.

-- Yes, we are still working, many of us in home-office mode, and even though the buildings have been shut down for the public, we can assure you that your application is being evaluated as soon as you have submitted all required documents.
+- Yes, we can assure you that your application is being evaluated as soon as you have submitted all required documents.

 How long will it take for me to get admission?